sravani8007/starter-academic/content/project/Feature vector/index.md

 ---
-title: Reservation System
+title: Feature Vector
-summary: UTA Facility reservation System to understand software development, design, test and code.
+summary: Generating Feature vector and ML models to produce use cases from requirements by using machine learning algorithms such as WEKA and AUTO-WEKA and apply different design patterns to improve its efficiency
 tags:
 - Java
 date: "2016-04-27T00:00:00Z"